Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 *"What about Lewis and Amir?"*

 "He more kinda got along with them.
-Same goes for Kevin, Dane, Doctor Ericsson…"
+Same goes for Kevin, Dane, Doctor Ericsson..."

 *"So this could be good for him."*